codepath/opencyber-steganography-lab/README.md

 - `wget` - A utility for downloading files from the web
 - `unzip` - A utility for extracting compressed files

-In addition, you may use built-in commands such as `ls`, `cd`, and `cat` to navigate and manipulate files within the container.
+In addition, you may use built-in commands such as `ls`, `cd`, `echo`, and `cat` to navigate and manipulate files within the container.

 ### Provided Files

 You'll find the following files in your lab environment:

+- `01_beach.jpg   ` - A JPG image file for steganography testing
+- `02_valley.jpg  ` - A JPG image file for steganography testing
+- `03_reef.jpg    ` - A JPG image file for steganography testing
+- `04_hedgehog.jpg` - A JPG image file for steganography testing
+- `05_squirrel.jpg` - A JPG image file for steganography testing
-- `images.zip` - A ZIP archive containing various image files for steganography testing
+- `06_fox.jpg     ` - A JPG image file for steganography testing